suit-wg/architecture/draft-ietf-suit-architecture.md

   device with internal and external flash memory.

 * Trusted Execution Environments (TEEs): An execution environment that runs alongside of, but is isolated from, an REE.
+For more information about TEEs see {{I-D.ietf-teep-architecture}}.

 * Rich Execution Environment (REE): An environment that is provided and governed by a typical OS (e.g., Linux, Windows, Android, iOS),